 “It’s great because you can receive confirmation that messages were sent,” Cromer says.
 “This is important in a mission-critical environment like ours.
 You need something that provides a summary of the entire event, and you can get that with toll-free SMS.”

-Now, most, if not all, of Flight Vector’s messages are sent and received via SMS.
-Their customers can set up predefined message templates, and the system will automatically send the information via SMS.
-According to Cromer, it’s much more efficient to text rather than placing a call because of the time sensitivity of emergency situations and the need to eliminate extra calls to already busy communication centers.
+Now, most if not all of Flight Vector’s messages are sent and received via SMS.
+Their customers can set up predefined message templates, and their system will automatically send the information via SMS.
+According to Cromer, it’s much more efficient to text than it is to place a call because of the time sensitivity of emergency situations and the need to eliminate extra calls to already busy communication centers.

 “Plivo continues to do a great job,” Cromer says.
-“They provide us with a stable platform that is used by almost all of our customers.
+“They provide us with a stable platform.”

 In the end, Flight Vector sees SMS as the only way to go for fast, reliable, and accessible communications, no matter the industry.

 “SMS is the future,” Cromer says.
-“If you don't provide a texting solution, you're going to be left behind.
-Companies need to take advantage of it, and an easy way to do this is with SMS and Plivo.”
+“If you don’t provide a texting solution, you’re going to be left behind.
+Companies need to take advantage of it, and an easy way to do that is with Plivo.”